pi-apps/pi-platform-docs/README.md

   server
 * [the client SDK documentation](./SDK_reference.md) to learn about Pi Apps SDK and provided methods in detail
 * [the Demo App](https://github.com/pi-apps/demo) to view an example of how you can implement the various required flows in your app's code

+## Contributing

+We welcome contributions to this repository.
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.

+Please ensure that your code follows the existing style and conventions, and that you have tested your changes thoroughly before submitting a pull request.